SasView/sasview/src/sas/qtgui/MainWindow/media/preferences_help.rst

 **Disable Polydispersity Plot Display**: When selected, polydispersity plots are not automatically displayed when fits are completed.
 The plots can still be accessed in the data explorer under the data set the fit was performed on. *persistent*

+**Show toolbar on all new plots**: When selected, all new plots will open a toolbar on the bottom.
+The toolbar comes from Matplotlib.
+Note: The toolbar can be enabled and disabled in each individual plot by opening the contect menuw with a right click and selecting 'Toggle Navigation Menu'

 .. _Display_Preferences:

 Display Preferences